Partner access quickstart

 Time-bound and auto-revoke

 Stale partner access is the most common audit finding.
-Bake expiration into the grant, not into a calendar reminder.
+Build expiration into the grant, not into a calendar reminder.

 - Configure short access token lifetimes and custom token time-to-live per Organization.